mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

-.. index:: Programming in Sage
+.. index:: Programming in SageMath

 .. _programming_in_sage:

 *************************
-Programming in Sage
+Programming in SageMath
 *************************

 This part of the tutorial covers the essential programming tools that you need to do more advanced mathematics.
-The first chapter, on Sage objects, is essential before moving on to study mathematical structures.
-The second chapter is more specifically about programming: conditionals and interative loops, creating your own commands and saving your work.
-It is not necessary for basic computations with mathematical structures, but becomes invaluable for doing work of any depth.
-The third chapter explains how to interact with some of the principle  mathematics software packages included in Sage.
-Finally there is a brief chapter on interactive use of Sage.
+The first chapter, on SageMath objects, is essential before moving on to study mathematical structures.
+The second chapter is more specifically about programming: conditionals and iterative loops, creating your own commands and saving your work.
+It is not necessary for basic computations with mathematical structures, but becomes invaluable for doing in-depth work.
+The third chapter explains how to interact with some of the main  mathematical software packages included in SageMath.
+Finally there is a brief chapter on interactive use of SageMath.

 .. index:: Objects

 .. _sage_objects:

 ============
-Sage Objects
+SageMath Objects
 ============

 .. index:: Universes and coercion